Kavimugil-r/ToggleTalk/README.md

 - **Lights**: "Turn on the lights", "Turn off the lights"
 - **Air Conditioner**: "Turn on the AC", "Turn off the AC"
 - **Washing Machine**: "Turn on the washing machine", "Turn off the washing machine"
+- **Security System**: "Initialize security system", "Terminate security system"

 ### Status Queries
 - "What's the status of the lights?"
 - "What's the status of the AC?"
 - "What's the status of the washing machine?"
+- "What's the status of the security system?"

 ### General Conversation
 - "Hello", "Hi", "How are you?"
 - "What time is it?"
 - "What's your name?"
+- "Help" or "What can you do?"

 ## Scheduled Tasks

 Users can schedule appliances to turn ON/OFF at specific times:

 ### Scheduling Commands
+- "Schedule light on in 30 seconds"
-- "Schedule light on in 30 minutes"
+- "Schedule light on in 5 minutes"
 - "Schedule ac off in 1 hour"
 - "Schedule washing machine on in 2 hours"